GFRC Online Auctions

 and

-Welcome to the first GFRC 2.0 Online Auctions event.
-The lead consignment for this auction is the first part of the Mike's Seated Quarter set that is ranked fourth all-time in the PCGS Registry.
+Welcome to the second GFRC 2.0 Online Auctions event.
+The lead consignment for this auction is the second part of Mike's Seated Quarter set that is ranked fourth all-time in the PCGS Registry.
 The Liberty Seated Quarter set is one of the most challenging silver sets to complete by date and mintmark with 108 coins needed.
 There are at least 40 coins in the set with populations of 500 or less in existence in any grade.
 A small fraction have been straight graded by the three major grading services.
 An even smaller amount has been endorsed by CAC.
 About 80% have been endorsed by CAC.
 Add in a ton of eye appeal and you get a group of coins that is extremely hard to duplicate.
 Darrell feels there are roughly 25-35 complete Liberty Seated Quarter sets that currently exist in any grade as a number of the rare 1870-CC, 1871-CC, and 1873-CC With Arrows quarters are with Carson City mint collectors.
 If you have been on the hunt for these rare and scarce dates, look no further.
 Here is your opportunity to acquire these coins.
 Mike has listed the highlights below, but there are a few more worth noting.
-The 1840-O With Drapery is a beautiful PCGS-AU58+ CAC, one of just two graded at the pinnacle of the Everyman Set Registry.
-The 1850 and 1877 quarters have sensational color and eye appeal.
-If you like PCGS rattler holders, there are the 1856 and 1876 quarters.
-There are another six coins in PCGS OGH holders..
+The 1845 25c PCGS-AU55 CAC and 1851 25c PCGS-AU53 CAC have absolutely wonderful toning.
+The 1847-O 25c PCGS-XF40 CAC also has attractive color.
+For rarity, there is the 1856-S 25c PCGS-XF45 CAC, 1862-S 25c PCGS-AU53 CAC, and 1866 25c PCGS-MS62 CAC.

 We will turn it back to Mike and let him talk about his journey collecting his set.